bitburner-official/bitburner-src/src/Documentation/ui/doc/help/getting_started.md

 Working at `Joe's Guns` earns $110 per second and also grants some experience for every stat except hacking.

-Working for a company is completely passive.
+Working for a [company](../basic/companies.md), like [crime](../basic/crimes.md), is completely passive.
 You can choose to focus on your work, do something else simultaneously, or switch between those two.
 While you focus on work, you will not be able to do anything else in the game.
-If you do something else meanwhile, you will not gain reputation at the same speed.
+If you do something else simultaneously, you will not gain [reputation](../basic/reputation.md) at the same speed.
 You can cancel working at any time.
-You'll notice that cancelling your work early causes you to lose out on some reputation gains, but you shouldn't worry about this.
-Company reputation isn't important right now.

 Once your hacking hits level 75, you can visit `Carmichael Security` in the city and get a software job there.
 This job offers higher pay and also earns you